Skip to content

 Journey Church exists to reach people who are disconnected from God and lead them to become fully devoted followers of Christ.

 Celebrate Recovery is a Christ-centered family recovery ministry.
 We have an opportunity in this program to take the hand of Jesus Christ and walk with Him toward healing and serenity.
-The purpose is to free us from life’s hurts, habits, and hangups as a family or as an individual.
+The purpose is to free us from life’s hurts, habits, and hangups.
 By learning the teachings found in the Beatitudes of Jesus, we begin to experience God’s peace.
 Applying these biblical principles along with helping one another, we will restore and develop stronger relationships with others and with God.

 RIVER REGION